yyrp/ANTIxl/README.md

 The  ```pyautogui.screenshot()``` function only returns a black screen.

 ## INFO
  This can run on Windows and Linux.
-(Sadly, it can't run on ChromeOS, but there is probably a way to get it to run on a Chromebook using crouton [https://github.com/dnschneid/crouton].)
+(Sadly, it can't run on ChromeOS, but there might be a way to get it to run on a Chromebook using crouton [https://github.com/dnschneid/crouton].
+I'll test this later.)

  It uses the following Python libraries:
 - pyaugoui